openthread/ot-docs/site/en/guides/border-router/docker/index.md

 the Raspberry Pi Overview, but make sure to use **Raspberry Pi OS with Desktop** as the OS.

-Note:  If you want to use the Lite version, you must access the OTBR Web GUI in a web browser on another computer.
+Note:  It is possible to use the Lite version, but with that version you must access the OTBR Web GUI in a web browser on another computer.

 Once installed, boot up the RPi and open a terminal window.